About International Securities Identification Numbers (ISIN)

 Universal acceptance of ISIN is important in meeting the goal of global straight-through processing (GSTP), which is the electronic handling of the trade clearing and settlement without manual intervention.
 ISINS are used by share custodians to track holdings of institutional investors in a format which is consistent across markets worldwide.

-History
+History of ISINs

 ISINs were first used in 1981, but didn't reach wide acceptance until 1989, when the G30 countries recommended adoption.
 A year later it was endorsed by the ISO.
 The Global ISIN Access Mechanism was developed in 1994 to facilitate the electronic exchange of ISIN information across the different regions.
 Annais charged with the implementation and availability of ISIN throughout the world.
 To that end, they have worked out an information exchange process named GIAM-2, which uses the Internet and CD-ROM technologies.